WFU-HPC/deac-docs/source/cluster-faq.rst

 * How much data storage do users have?

-	* Research groups are provided a 2TB "baseline" quota, at no additional cost, only to be used for research conducted on the DEAC Cluster.
+	* Active research groups are allowed up to a 10TB "baseline" quota, at no additional cost, only to be used for research conducted on the DEAC Cluster.
 	* More detailed information can be found under the :ref:`Storage Quotas<sec.sla.sdm.storage_quotas>` section of our Service Level Agreement.